ros-infrastructure/rosdistro-reviewer/doc/element_analyzers.rst

 Recommendation
 ~~~~~~~~~~~~~~

-The :py:class:`~.rosdistro_reviewer.review.Recommendation` is an `IntEnum` that represents the overall outcome of a criterion.
+The :py:class:`~.rosdistro_reviewer.review.Recommendation` is an :py:class:`~.enum.IntEnum` that represents the overall outcome of a criterion.
 It has three possible values:

 *   :py:attr:`Recommendation.APPROVE`: The changes satisfy the criterion.
 *   :py:attr:`Recommendation.NEUTRAL`: The changes are not applicable to the criterion, or the analysis is inconclusive.